facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

 Configuration for the dataset of the task.
 A dataset consists of episodes
-(a start configuration for a task within a scene) and a scene dataset (with all the assets needed to instantiate the task)
+(a start configuration for a task within a scene) and a scene dataset (with all the assets needed to instantiate the task).
+For a list of all the available datasets, see [this page](../../../DATASETS.md).

 | Key | Description |
 | --- | --- |